Chocolate Factory Rock Climbing

 Due to the immense size of this wall, sun or shade can be found at any time of the day.
 However generally the wall faces south, making it a better cold weather destination.

 Just down the road from the Motherlode.
-Walk toward Sore Heel from the Motherlode parking area and take the first road on the right.
-Continue up the road until it turns into a trail.
-About 5 min from the Motherlode Parking area.
+Walk toward Sore Heel from the Motherlode parking area and take the first trail on the right (Unmarked as of 9/20/16).
+This right turn is about five minutes from the Motherlode Parking area.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Chocolate Factory:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Chocolate Factory:

 EGBG 5.10a 6a 18 VI+ 18 E1 5a Sport, 1 pitch, 90'

 Loompa 5.10c 6b 20 VII 20 E2 5b Sport, 60'

 Enkidu 5.11c 6c+ 24 VIII- 24 E4 6a Sport, 60'

 Icebreaker 5.12a 7a+ 25 VIII+ 25 E5 6a Sport, 1 pitch, 80'

 J Rat's Back 5.12a 7a+ 25 VIII+ 25 E5 6a Sport, 1 pitch, 70'